+Tele-ICU is a form of telemedicine.
 Telemedicine was initially used in outpatient areas, remote rural geographic locations, and areas where there was a dearth of medical providers.
 Currently, there are tele-ICUs in areas where there are limited resources onsite.
 However, experts (critical care nurses, intensivists) are located in a central distant site.

 PTS: 1 DIF: Cognitive Level: Understanding REF: p.
-9 OBJ: Nursing Process Step: General TOP: Critical Care Nursing Practice
+5 OBJ: Nursing Process Step: General TOP: Critical Care Nursing Practice

-- 13. Working with individuals of other professions to maintain a climate of mutual respect and shared values best describes the concept of - a. interprofessional teamwork and team-based care. - b. values and ethics for interprofessional practice. - c. interprofessional communication. - d. roles and responsibilities for collaborative practice.
+- 13. Which core competency for interprofessional practice can be described as working with individuals of other professions to maintain a climate of mutual respect and shared values? - a.
+Interprofessional teamwork and team-based care - b.
+Values and ethics for interprofessional practice - c.
+Interprofessional communication - d.
+Roles and responsibilities for collaborative practice